ept/hermitage/foundationdb.md

     tell 0 "update test set value = 19 where id = 2"
     tell 1 "update test set value = 12 where id = 1"
     tell 0 "commit"
-    #Shows 1 => 11, 2 => 19.
+    tell 2 "select * from test" # Shows 1 => 11, 2 => 19.
 This is because we don't get a snapshot of the db until our first read.
-    tell 2 "select * from test"
     tell 1 "update test set value = 18 where id = 2"
-    #Still shows 1 => 11, 2 => 19.
+    tell 2 "select * from test" # Still shows 1 => 11, 2 => 19.
 We're isolated from other transactions now that we have our snapshot.
-    tell 2 "select * from test"
-    #Rejected due to optimistic concurrency controls
-    tell 1 "commit"
+    tell 1 "commit" # Rejected with ERROR: FoundationDB commit aborted: 1020 - not_committed
     tell 2 "commit"
     ;;
   "pmp")
     echo "Running pmp test."
     tell 0 "begin"
     tell 1 "begin"
-    #Returns nothing
-    tell 0 "select * from test where value = 30"
+    tell 0 "select * from test where value = 30" # Returns nothing
     tell 1 "insert into test (id, value) values(3, 30)"
     tell 1 "commit"
-    #Still returns nothing
-    tell 0 "select * from test where value = 30"
+    tell 0 "select * from test where value = 30" # Still returns nothing
     tell 0 "commit"
     ;;
   "pmp-write")